 Córdoba, a city in central Argentina, in the foothills of the Sierras Chicas on the Suquía River, about 700 km (435 mi) northwest of the Buenos Aires, was founded on this date in 1573 by Jerónimo Luis de Cabrera, who named it after Córdoba in Andalucia.
-It was one of the first Spanish colonial capitals of the region that is now Argentina (the oldest city is Santiago del Estero, founded in 1553).
+It was one of the first Spanish colonial capitals of the region that became Argentina (the oldest city is Santiago del Estero, founded in 1553).
 The National University of Córdoba is the oldest university of the country and the seventh to be inaugurated in Spanish America.
 It was founded in 1613 by the Jesuit Order.
 Because of this, Córdoba earned the nickname La Docta (“the learned”).

 Córdoba has many historical monuments preserved from Spanish colonial rule, especially buildings of the Roman Catholic Church.
 The most recognizable is perhaps the Manzana Jesuítica, declared in 2000 as a World Heritage Site by UNESCO, consisting of a group of buildings dating from the 17th century, including the Colegio Nacional de Monserrat and the colonial university buildings.
 Córdoba is also known for its historical movements, such as Cordobazo and La Reforma del ’18 (known as University Revolution in English).